bbauska/W3Cx-4of5-thru-May-2024/README.md

 Here is an example; in this case, you've got a person defined by two
 properties:

 firstName and lastName.
-It is designed to work with huge amount of

-data with also very good performances.
+It is designed to work with huge amount of data with also very good performances.

 You can use indexes.
-So an index system allows you to specify that some properties will be ‘indexes’ and this will make requests on these properties much faster.
+An index system allows you to specify that some properties will be ‘indexes’ and this will make requests on these properties much faster.

 For example, if I've got 100 000 people in my database, and I am looking for all the people with the last name equal to ‘Buffa’.

 If the lastName is an index, the retrieval will be very very fast.

 And also, remember that in the JavaScript world, all operations are asynchronous.

 We will see in the next video that we will that we use callbacks everywhere.